-The unit should be subjected to periodic routine maintenance once every guarter to make sure that the unit is operating properly.
+The unit should be subjected to periodic routine maintenance once every quarter to make sure that the it is operating properly.

-- 14 DANGER - RISK OF ELECTRIC SHOCK.
-Do not permit any electric appliance, such as light, telephone, radio, or television, within 5 feet (1.5m) of a spa. - 15.
-A green coloured terminal or a terminal marked G, GR, Ground, Grounding or the symbol shown in Figure 14.1 of UL1563 is located inside the supply terminal box or compartment.
-To reduce the risk of electric shock, this terminal must be connected to the grounding means provided in the electric supply service panel with a continuous copper wire equivalent in size to the circuit conductors supplying this equipment. - 16.
+DANGER - Risk of Electric Shock.
+A green colored terminal or a terminal marked G, GR, Ground, Grounding or the symbol shown in Figure 14.1 of UL 1563 is located inside the supply terminal box or compartment.
+To reduce the risk of electric shock, this terminal must be connected to the grounding means provided in the electric supply service panel with a continuous copper wire equivalent in size to the circuit conductors supplying this equipment.

 At least two lugs marked "Bonding Lugs" are provided on the external surface or on the inside of the supply terminal box or compartment.
-To reduce the risk of electric shock, connect the local common bonding grid in the area of the spa to these terminals with an insulated or bare copper conductor not smaller than No. 6 AWG. - 17.
-All field-installed metal components such as rails, ladders, drains, or other similar hardware within 3m of the spa shall be bonded to the equipment grounding bus with copper conductors not smaller than No. 6 AWG.
+To reduce the risk of electric shock, connect the local common bonding grid in the area of the spa to these terminals with an insulated or bare copper conductor not smaller than 6AWG.

+All field installed metal components such as rails, ladders, drains, or other similar hardware within 3m of the spa shall be bonded to the equipment grounding bus with copper conductors not smaller than 6AWG.

-SAVE THESE INSTRUCTIONS.
+SAVE THESE INSTRUCTIONS